AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 4. Who do you want to visit your site?
 Who do you believe is your website's intended audience?

     The client wants prospective Judo club members who are interested in joining the club to visit our site.
-Thus, our website's intended audience is prospective Judo Club members.
+Thus, our website's intended audience is prospective Judo Club members from the Cornell and general Ithaca community who are looking to join a judo club.

 5. When visiting your site, what actions do you want your visitors to take?